 A-level Mathematics provides a thorough grounding in the mathematical tools and techniques often needed in the workplace.
 It provides a foundation for further studies in a variety of subjects including Science, Engineering and Economics.
 The logic and reasoning skills developed by studying A-level Mathematics makes sure the qualification is widely respected even in non-mathematical areas.

-A good base in Mathematics is essential – preferably grade 7 or above at GCSE – along with an enthusiastic interest in the subject and a determination to work hard.
+A good base in Mathematics is essential – preferably grade 7 or above at GCSE (or equivalent) – along with an enthusiastic interest in the subject and a determination to work hard.

 To progress on to the second year of Mathematics, it is important that you have satisfactorily completed the AS course.

-Pure Mathematics makes up two thirds of the AS (year 12) and A-level (Year 13) qualification and provides techniques in algebra, geometry, trigonometry and calculus that form the fundamental building blocks of the subject.
+Pure Mathematics makes up two thirds of the AS and A-level qualification and provides techniques in algebra, geometry, trigonometry, and calculus that form the fundamental building blocks of the subject.

 Mathematical applications make up the remaining third of the qualification and these are compulsory for every examination board.
 These are Mechanics and Statistics: